Patient's Query

 Hello doctor,

 I am a 39-year-old female suffering from abdominal pain and intermittent diarrhea.
-Had a CT with contrast that revealed bowel wall thickening in ascending and transverse colon- possible transmural thickening, that may just be artifactual, but it did show up and warrant GI consult.
-Abdominal X-ray was negative for obstruction, but there were distended loops of the bowel where the pain is.
-The main issue at this time is continued pressure and fullness on RUQ and LLQ.
-Feels like I need to have more bowel movement and have incompletely evacuated.
+Had a CT with contrast that revealed bowel wall thickening in the ascending and transverse colon- possible transmural thickening, which may just be artifactual, but it did show up and warrants a GI consult.
+Abdominal X-ray was negative for obstruction, but there were distended loops of the bowel where the pain was.
+The main issue at this time is continued pressure and fullness on the RUQ and LLQ.
+Feels like I need to have more bowel movements and have incompletely evacuated.
 No nausea or vomiting.
-All labs are normal including ESR.
-Colonoscopy and upper GI scheduled in few days.
+All labs are normal, including ESR.
+Colonoscopy and upper GI scheduled in a few days.
 How likely is Crohn's diagnosis with these symptoms and workup?

 Hi,